David-Marsh/MG/README.md

 # MG
-Monogame projects is a journey to discover what can be done with Monogame.
+This Monogame solution is a journey to discover what can be done with Monogame.
 This involves discovering problems and finding solutions.
 Having a finished product is not an expectation, its all about the journey and not the destination.

 There are a few things in the Void Control project that set it apart.
 While this is not a finished game it is playable and has some interesting elements.
 Each void ship has 6 ship systems.
 - Cloak reduces detection range by opponants
-- Reactor generate energy for ship systems
+- Reactor generates energy for ship systems
 - Sensor increase detection range of opponants
 - Shield protects from damage from colisions with opponants and bullet
 - Thruster increases maximum acceleration and ammount of power used to accelarate